-In addition to the above, two further portfolio construction overlays are applied.
-Firstly, an outright exclusion list of tobacco and cluster munitions stocks or industries to ensure no investments in such stocks or industries are made.
-Secondly, overall limits on the carbon output / emissions may be implemented to ensure the portfolio meets stated carbon emissions levels that are deemed to be responsible.
+The Investment Manager applies an exclusion list of controversial stocks or industries which may be related to arms and munitions, nuclear weapons, tobacco and coal production.
+In addition, overall limits on the carbon output / emissions are implemented to ensure the Portfolio meets stated carbon emissions levels that are deemed to be responsible.

-Numeric regularly refines, tests and validates the results of its models.
-The Portfolio's assets will be invested based on a signal generally composed by a weighting of approximately 20% to 40% towrads the ESG model and approximately equal allocations of the remainder towards the Value Composite model and the Information Flow Model.
-This allocation to the three signals is typically static over time, and changes to the allocation are subject to approval from Numeric's Investment Committee, which comprises senior Numeric investment officers and senior personnel.
-Under extreme market conditions, Numeric may, inits discretion but subject to Investment Committee approval, reallocate the Portfolio's investment model combination between the Valuation, Information Flow and ESG models as it deems necessary.
+The Portfolio's assets will be invested based on an allocation of approximately 20-30% to the Climate model, 30%-40% to the ESG model, and 40-50% to the Fundamental Investment Themes model.
+This allocation to the Alpha Models is typically not dynamic but may change over time.
+Changes to the allocation are subject to approval from Numeric's Investment Committee, which comprises senior Numeric investment officers and senior personnel.

+Under extreme market conditions Numeric may, in its discretion but subject to Investment Committee approval, reallocate the Portfolio's investment model combination between the Climate, ESG and Fundamental Investment Themes models as it deems necessary.